pedroarraes/ocp-zabbix-monitoring/README.md

 to build a new example application in Ruby.
 ```
 #### Build ansible-agent4ocp
-This is the containerfile for ansible-agent4ocp
+This is the Dockerfile for ansible-agent4ocp
 ```dockerfile
 FROM quay.io/centos/centos:stream8 #base image